CarbonCommunity/Carbon/README.md

 2. Unzip the archive to the root of your Rust Dedicated Server.
 3. Restart the server and enjoy 🎉.

-⚠️ If you are installing on a 🐧 Linux host you will need to execute the `carbon_prepatch.sh` script manually before restarting your server.
+⚠️ If you are installing on a 🐧 Linux host you will need to execute the `carbon/tools/environment.sh` script before starting your server.
+This script will prepare the `LD_LIBRARY_PATH` and `LD_PRELOAD` env to execute Unity Doorstop automatically.
+Update your scripts to always source `. carbon/tools/environment.sh` before starting the game server.

 ### Folder structure
 This is the example of a default Carbon installation, the full folder structure will get created when starting the rust dedicated server for the first time after the installation.